costin-loredana/lfa-labs/reports/report5.md

 4. **The process of having unique procution rules**

-In order to get uniquely production rules, it must continuously try to identify and consolidate nonterminal symbols in a grammar that are structurally equivalent.
-It begins by generating a *signature* for each nonterminal based on its productions, categorizing them as either binary (two elements) or unary (one element), and capturing certain properties about their structure.
-These signatures are grouped together to find nonterminals that share the same production patterns.
-Then, it further checks if the actual production patterns (not just their structural type) are identical among those nonterminals.
-If so, it selects one representative nonterminal (the first in the group) and maps the rest to it as substitutions, excluding the grammar’s start symbol.
-This process allows the grammar to be simplified by eliminating redundant or equivalent nonterminals.
-The loop continues indefinitely, implying that this might be part of a larger system that applies substitutions or breaks based on some condition outside the snippet.
+In order to have unique production rules, it is needed to be created a signature for each non-terminal based on the structure of its productions.
+It records whether the production is binary or unary, whether symbols are terminals/non-terminals, and whether both symbols are the same.
+These patterns are used to detect structurally equivalent non-terminals.
+This lays the groundwork for grammar simplification.

 ```python
  while True: